• Skip to main content

 • Pulse until you have a chunky but sticky paste that just holds together when you press it into a ball.

-• Spoon the mixture into a large bowl and add the chickpea flour and 2 tbsp of the chickpea water (aka aquafaba).
+• Spoon the mixture into a large bowl and add the chickpea flour and 2 tablespoon of the chickpea water (aka aquafaba).
 Stir so that it is well combined.

 • The mix should now be the perfect consistency to shape into balls.
 If it is too wet, add more chickpea flour.
 If it is too dry add more chickpea water (aka aquafaba).